 As a Heavy Equipment Operation and Maintenance student, you learn both the operation of heavy construction equipment and the preventative maintenance and repair of the equipment.
 You will be able to develop occupational skills using crawler tractors, motor graders, self-propelled scrapers, rubber-tired loaders, compaction equipment, dump trucks, backhoes, and hydraulic excavators.
 In addition, the program provides tractor-trailer training, which allows you to obtain a Commercial Driver’s License.
 Loading and safe transportation of heavy equipment to the job site is also covered.
 Training occurs both on campus and at various off-campus sites.

 You should consider whether you meet the general occupational and program work requirements: lift at least 80 pounds, have manipulative skills to work in awkward positions to accomplish tasks, work in inclement weather, meet manufacturer limit restrictions for various pieces of equipment and peripheral devices, and are physically able to climb on and off equipment and operate standard equipment and controls.

-- Four Semesters & One Summer Term
+- Two Semesters & One Summer Term

 - Fall semester entry

 - Able to follow through with directions

 - Not afraid to get dirty

 - This program is available on campus.
 General education courses are available online.